 A legitimate bill of sale will always state the price of the car when sold and a general description of the vehicle.
 It will also include the VIN and license plate number showing the dates and signatures of the two parties.
-All this information is very helpful if you ever run into trouble getting the actual documents for a pink slip loan.
+All this information is beneficial if you ever run into trouble getting the actual documents for a pink slip loan.

 Consider A Surety Bond to Get a Title With A Bill Of Sale

 You can sometimes apply for a title with a bill of sale if you purchase a surety bond from a licensed provider.
 A surety bond is often going to require all the same documents you will need for a typical vehicle title from your local DMV.
-The difference though is that it can act in place of an actual car title as it guarantees the vehicle in question is owned outright and is clear of any active liens.
-With a surety bond from a legitimate licensed company, you can confirm your vehicle is free of liens and apply with an online title loan company.
+The difference is that it can act in place of an actual car title as it guarantees the vehicle is owned outright and is clear of any active liens.
+With a surety bond from a legitimate licensed company, you can confirm your car is free of liens and apply with an online title loan company.

 So, Is It Possible To Get A Car Title Loan With A Bill of Sale?